dmahugh/github/gitinfo.md

     from the link string: firstURL, firstpage, prevURL, prevpage, nextURL,
     nextpage, lastURL, lastpage.
     <internal>
+##remove_github_urls(dict_in):

+    emove *_url entries from a dictionary.

+    1st parameter = the dictionary
+    Returns a copy of the dictionary, but with no entries whose key string ends
+    with _url.
 ###repofields(repo_json, fields, org, user):

     Get field values for a repo.